-Julius Lang is Director of Technical Assistance at the Center for Court Innovation.
-Mr. Lang oversees the Center's consulting services - including workshops, site visits and in-person consulting - for jurisdictions around the nation and internationally.
-He currently spearheads national technical assistance efforts for the Community-Based Problem-Solving Criminal Justice Initiative, the newest effort of the Bureau of Justice Assistance at the U.S. Department of Justice to promote the wider use of problem-solving principles and practices.
-Previously, Mr. Lang served as the Coordinator of the Midtown Community Court – the Center’s first demonstration project – in Manhattan’s Times Square neighborhood.
+Julius Lang is the director of Training and Technical Assistance at the Center for Court Innovation.
+Mr. Lang oversees the Center's consulting services—including workshops, site visits, and in-person consulting—for jurisdictions around the nation and internationally.
+He currently spearheads national technical assistance efforts for the Problem-Solving Justice Initiative, an effort supported by the Bureau of Justice Assistance at the U.S. Department of Justice to promote the wider use of problem-solving practices to reduce crime and incarceration while strengthening public trust in justice.
+Under this initiative, 10 jurisdictions are receiving funding and technical assistance to launch or enhance community courts.
+In addition, he oversees the Center's role as site coordinator and technical assistance provider for the Minority Youth Violence Prevention initiative, a joint effort of the U.S. Department of Justice's Community Oriented Policing Services (COPS) Office and the U.S. Department of Health and Human Services' Office of Minority Heath.
+Previously, Mr. Lang served as the coordinator of the Midtown Community Court—the Center’s first demonstration project—in Manhattan’s Times Square neighborhood.
 Prior to joining the Midtown Community Court, Mr. Lang was chief of staff to New York City’s Commissioner of Housing Preservation and Development.
 He is a graduate of the University of Pennsylvania and the Villanova University School of Law.
-He also spent several years as an associate at the international law firm of Shearman & Sterling, serving in their New York and London offices.

 Adam Mansky is the Center for Court Innovation’s director of operations.
 Adam supervises Bronx Community Solutions; Midtown Community Court; Newark Community Solutions; and the Red Hook Community Justice Center.
 He also supervises the Center’s technology department.
 Adam served as the Red Hook Community Justice Center’s planner, coordinating all aspects of design, construction and program development, and then, its first project director.
 He also led the planning and implementation of New Jersey’s Newark Community Solutions and provided support to the British government during the initial program design phase of the North Liverpool Community Justice Centre.
 Before joining the Center for Court Innovation, Adam practiced corporate law at Paul, Weiss, Rifkind, Wharton & Garrison and securities litigation at Weil, Gotshal & Manges.
 He received a B.A. from the University of Michigan and a J.D., cum laude, from New York University School of Law.